DCAN-Labs/cdni-brain/docs/github-tips.md

 6. Get a DOI for your codebase if it is being used by others.
     - This is usually done via zenodo.
     - People will be able to credit you and reference specific commits with this.

+## Watch a Repo

+Watching a repo will enable email notifications any time a certain event happens on the repo.
+This is a good way to stay in the know about what's going on in your repo.
+To watch a repo, follow these steps:

+- On the repo you want to watch, in the upper right corner, there should be a `watch` menu that you can select
+- Select what level you want to watch at
+    * You can create a custom option if you only want to be notified of certain events (pull requests and issue postings for example)